paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-021-personnel-officers.md

 <a id="section-2163"></a>
 ## § 2163.
 Removal of officer from active duty; action by Secretary

-The Secretary may remove an officer from active duty if his removal is recommended by a board of review under [section 2160 of this title](./chapter-021-personnel-officers.md#section-2160).
+The Secretary may remove an officer from active duty if his removal is recommended by a board of inquiry under [section 2159 of this title](./chapter-021-personnel-officers.md#section-2159).
 The Secretary’s action in such as case is final and conclusive.

 ### Statutory Notes

 #### Amendments
+2025—Pub.
+L. 119–60 substituted “board of inquiry under [section 2159 of this title](./chapter-021-personnel-officers.md#section-2159)” for “board of review under [section 2160 of this title](./chapter-021-personnel-officers.md#section-2160)”.

 2018—Pub.
 L. 115–282, § 123(b)(2), substituted “section 2160” for “section 323”.

 Pub.
 L. 115–282, § 112(b), renumbered [section 326 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section326&num=0&edition=prelim) as this section.